-National Jewish Health (NJH) Exclusive License
+National Jewish Health ("NJH") Exclusive License

-We have exclusive licenses to seven issued U.S. patents held by NJH, certain of which were not essential to our current operations and which expired in November 2014.
-No foreign counterparts to these U.S. patents and patent application have been obtained.
-These U.S. patents contain claims covering composition of matter relating to specific populations of cells and precursors, methods to produce such cells, and applications of such cells for ES Cell-derived immature pluripotent precursors of all the cells of the mesoderm and endoderm lineages.
+We have an exclusive patent license from NJH.
+The remaining unexpired patent property is a US patent that contains claims covering composition of matter relating to specific immature multipotent cell populations and applications of such cells for ES Cell-derived immature multipotent precursors of all the cells of the mesoderm and endoderm lineages.
 Among other cell types, this covers cells of the heart, liver, pancreas, blood, connective tissues, vascular system, gut and lung cells.

-This license agreement requires us to pay NJH 1% of our total revenues up to \$30 million in each calendar year and 0.5% of all revenues for amounts greater than \$30 million, with minimum annual payments of \$25,000.
-Additionally, this license agreement requires us to make certain royalty payments on sales of products based on NJH's patents or the sublicensing of such technology.
+This license agreement requires us to pay NJH a percentage of our total revenues for sales of products made under the license in each calendar year, together with minimum annual payments.
+Additionally, this license agreement requires us to make certain royalty payments on sublicensing of such technology.
 However, the license agreement also includes anti-stacking provisions which reduce our payment obligations by a percentage of any royalty payments and fees paid to third parties, who have licensed necessary intellectual property to us.
 This agreement remains in force for the life of the patents so long as neither party elects to terminate the agreement upon the other party's uncured breach or default of an obligation under the agreement.
 We also have the right to terminate the agreement at any time without cause.